MVinsonCPNB/java/java_fundamentals/threads/FindMaxTask/README.md

     * Output:

      *Run #1
-      To get a compairable reading the search for max-value methods will be run during seperate instnaces, Press 1 for Multithread search for max value Press 2 for Singlethread search for max value
+      To get a compairable reading the search for max-value methods will be run during seperate instances, Press 1 for Multithread search for max value Press 2 for Singlethread search for max value